*ENTRY UPLOADED EVERY OTHER SUNDAY*

 ENTRY #2

-Alexander McQueen once said, “Beauty can come from the strangest of places…It’s the ugly things that I notice more because other people tend to ignore the ugly things.
+Alexander McQueen once said, “Beauty can come from the strangest of places… It’s the ugly things that I notice more because other people tend to ignore the ugly things.
 (Goller)” This week, my love for romantic movies peaked, which led me to question whether love is an illusion or a luxury.
-I wanted to study the relationship between romantic movies and how they affect our self-concept.
+I wanted to study the relationship between romantic movies and their effects on our self-concept.
 This week, I’ll be exploring this question on both my blog and Substack.
 I decided to binge-watch romantic films set in different eras to uncover the hidden mysteries of love.

 The first movie was Entergalactic (“Watch Entergalactic”), an animated romantic drama that follows the emotional rollercoaster of Jabari and Meadow.
 Even though the couple’s attraction was instant, it was probably destined to happen.
 Unresolved issues from their past, along with ambitions, create a wedge in their connections.
 After watching this movie, I think true love is a luxury, and most people are sold illusions of it.
 The love shared between the two main characters is depicted with music and a spectrum of colors that embody the magnetism they share.
 Love like that has the power to heal and end wars.